-In New Mexico, and yes, I had a horse when I was Matt’s age.
-Beau bar-Drift was a gray Arabian gelding who could do anything from English huntseat to Western pleasure, from dressage to competitive trail riding.
+In New Mexico, and yes, I had a horse when I was about the same age as my main characters in the DEL TORO MOON series and ON A GOOD HORSE.
+Beau Bar Drift was a gray Arabian gelding who could do anything from English huntseat to Western pleasure, from dressage to competitive trail riding.
 A prince of a horse.
 I still miss him.

 Have you always wanted to be a writer?

 No, I wanted to be an anthropologist, and I actually earned my degree in that field.
 Not a lot of jobs for anthropologists, so I became a social studies teacher.
 I taught fifth grade for six years, then I taught seventh grade social studies for fourteen years, all in Colorado where I live now.
 I never dreamed of writing a book until I was 50 years old.

 Where do you get your ideas?